ahoereth/gazeprediction/01/report.md

 The algorithm segments all elements very well, even with simple thresholding.
 But it is unable to distinguish between different item properties, thus unable to solve the task in finding outliers.

-A very interesting phenomenom arises when the foreground object dominates the view area and is of a very homogenous color.
+A very interesting phenomenom arises when the foreground object dominates the view area and is of a very homogenous color[^flower].
 In this case the algorithm segments out the foreground.

+[^flower]: Image taken from [flickr via ImageNet](https://farm4.static.flickr.com/3220/3555690726_4d876d7195.jpg)

 ![](report-images/3555690726_4d876d7195.jpg){width=200}\ ![](report-images/thresh_3555690726_4d876d7195.jpg){width=200}

-More images as well as the saliency maps can be found attached with the report.
+More images as well as their saliency maps can be found attached with the report.

 # Conclusion